-The Conservative party’s manifesto commitments on childcare will cost an estimated £824m due to underfunding of ‘free’ childcare and minimum wage rises which will push nursery prices up and potentially cause closures, according to an independent analysis.
+The Conservative party’s manifesto commitments and policy on childcare will cost an estimated £824m due to underfunding of ‘free’ childcare and minimum wage rises which will push nursery prices up and potentially cause closures, according to an independent analysis.

 The analysis by Ceeda, an independent research company specialising in the early years, shows that, while the Conservatives promise the least spend on childcare for pre-schoolers, their manifesto is likely to cost families the most.

 Detailed analysis of manifesto commitments forecasts a shortfall between nursery operating costs and government funding of pre-school childcare places of an estimated £824 million under the Conservatives, £314 million under the Liberal Democrats and £80 million under Labour.

 The Conservatives have pledged no new funds for ‘free’ childcare places for 2 to 4 year olds in their manifesto, with offers remaining as at present: 15 hours per week for disadvantaged 2 year olds and all 3 to 4 year olds, rising to 30 hours per week for 3 to 4 year olds in working households.